In this section you will learn how to configure other default WordPress widgets.

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …

 (Links widget: ‘Sort by:’ drop-down menu)

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

-(Links added to WordPress sidebar)
+(Links added to sidebar area)

 As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar navigation area.

 This is the end of section 3 of this series of tutorials.

 Click on this link to view Part 4:

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum